NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 Volume mounted successfully.
 ```

-For additional examples, run `./ntap_dsutil.py clone volume -h`.
+For additional examples, run `./netapp_dataops.py clone volume -h`.

 <a name="cli-create-volume"></a>

 #### Create a New Data Volume

-The NetApp Data Science Toolkit can be used to rapidly provision a new data volume.
-The command for creating a new data volume is `./ntap_dsutil.py create volume`.
+The NetApp DataOps Toolkit can be used to rapidly provision a new data volume.
+The command for creating a new data volume is `./netapp_dataops.py create volume`.

 The following options/arguments are required: